ajdecon/ajdecon.github.com/source/projects/index.markdown

 * [Warewulf](http://warewulf.lbl.gov): a system for provisioning and managing Linux systems, well-optimized for working with HPC clusters, and developed out of Berkeley National Lab.
-I'm a minor contributer to the project, and have done a little work on the stateful provisioning, IPMI and user interface, and mostly done a lot of bugfixing as I run into problems.
+I've done a little bit of work for this on IPMI and user interface, and mostly done a lot of bugfixing as I run into problems.
 One of my primary tools as an HPC admin.

-* [hpc-chef](https://github.com/ajdecon/hpc-chef): A Chef repo with some cookbooks related to HPC (and some other experiments).
-Woefully out-of-date at the moment, but occasionally new things filter in.

 ## From grad school ##